 A versatile senior engineer with a strong technical background and detail-focused approach to design, Richard is a driving force in computational design.
 He has education in both architecture and engineering, and has worked on many high profile and complex structures across the UK, Asia and Australia.
-Richard is currently working on some major new projects such as The Star – dedicating his consistent tenacity and passion for quality design, innovation and best practice.

 In your perspective, how do you think the industry is changing?